PloxKevin/deepSI/README.md

 ## Contributing

-deepSI is in ongoing development and anyone can contribute to any part of module.
+deepSI is under ongoing development, and contributions to any part of the module are welcome.

 ## todo list and known issues

-* Expand demonstration notebook with pHNN examples
+ * Expand demonstration notebook with pHNN examples.
-* Issue where discrete time is printed in Input_output_data with torch.Tensors, and np.arrays sample time.
+ * Issue where discrete time is printed in `Input_output_data` with `torch.Tensors`, and `np.array` sample time.
-* General documentation
+ * General documentation improvements.
-* known issue: CT SUBNET and DT SUBNET does not produce the correct initial when the sampling time is altered. (the encoder assumes that the sampling time does not change)
+ * Known issue: CT SUBNET and DT SUBNET do not produce the correct initial state when the sampling time is altered (the encoder assumes the sampling time does not change).
-* Possibel improvement: Improve speed with copy if enough memory is available.
-Also pre-transfer to GPU and maybe asyncroness getting of arrays.
+ * Possible improvement: Improve speed by copying if sufficient memory is available.
+Also, consider pre-transfer to GPU and asynchronous array retrieval.
-* Known issue: Using the compile function in `fit` will sometimes result in a memory leak
+ * Known issue: Using the compile function in fit may result in a memory leak.